afarhan/ubitxv6/README.md

 The majority of this code is released under GPL v3 license, per Ashhar's original code.

 The files in the PDQ_MinLib subdirectory were copied from https://github.com/XarkLabs/PDQ_GFX_Libs, and have Adafruit's BSD License.

+The files in the toneAC2 were copied from https://bitbucket.org/teckel12/arduino-toneac2/wiki/Home, and are GPL v3 licensed.